TUDelft-MUDE/book/book/RiskReliability2025/02ProbRisk.md

 </div>

-Let's see an example.
-Imagine that you are analyzing the operational risk of a bridge connecting two sides of a river.
-We can define three events that can lead to malfunction of this particular bridge:
+For example, imagine that you are analyzing the risk of a bridge connecting two sides of a river.
+We can define five events:
-1. Failure of the support beams;
+1. Failure of the bridge due to the support beams;
-2. Scouring around the bridge foundation;
+2. Failure due to scouring around the bridge foundation;
-3. Degradation of the expansion joints.
+3. Stop of the traffic due to a car accident;
+4. Stop of the traffic due to damages in the pavement;
+5. Normal operation of the bridge.

 Once the scenarios are defined, we can define the triplets